 A private tour is a great way to travel to the DPRK (North Korea) if you don’t want to travel as part of a group, your travel dates don't match our group tour dates, or you’d like to travel at your own pace.

 For private tours you can choose your own dates of travel, methods of entry/exit, and we can customise your itinerary based on your interests.
-We can arrange private tours departing from Beijing, Shanghai, certain locations in Northeast China (Shenyang, Dandong or Yanji), or Vladivostok, Russia.
+We can arrange private tours departing from Beijing, Shanghai (coming soon!), certain locations in Northeast China (Shenyang, Dandong or Yanji), or Vladivostok, Russia.
 Private tour bookings need to be finalised at least a month prior to your departure.
 This is so there is enough time to arrange your DPRK visa.
 However, we recommend making arrangements much earlier than that for bookings during peak season (April-October).